ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Delegated domain control validation lets a User delegate the domain control validation process for their domain to an Intermediary without granting the Intermediary the ability to make changes to their domain or zone configuration.
 It is a variation of TXT record validation ({{txt-record}}) that indirectly inserts a CNAME record prior to the TXT record.

 The Intermediary gives the User a CNAME record to add for the domain and Application Service Provider being validated that points to the Intermediary's domain, where the actual validation TXT record is placed.
-The record name and base16-encoded (or base32-encoded) random tokens are generated as in {{random-token}}.
+The record name and base16-encoded (or base32-encoded) Intermediary Unique Tokens are generated as in {{unique-token}}.
 For example:

     _example_service-challenge.example.com.
-IN   CNAME  <intermediary-random-token>.dcv.intermediary.example.
+IN   CNAME  <intermediary-unique-token>.dcv.intermediary.example.

 The Intermediary then adds the actual Validation Record in a domain they control:

-    <intermediary-random-token>.dcv.intermediary.example.
-IN   TXT "<provider-random-token>"
+    <intermediary-unique-token>.dcv.intermediary.example.
+IN   TXT "<provider-unique-token>"

-Such a setup is especially useful when the Application Service Provider wants to periodically re-issue the challenge with a new provider random token.
-CNAMEs allow automating the renewal process by letting the Intermediary place the random token in their DNS zone instead of needing continuous write access to the User's DNS.
+Such a setup is especially useful when the Application Service Provider wants to periodically re-issue the challenge with a new provider Unique Token.
+CNAMEs allow automating the renewal process by letting the Intermediary place the Unique Token in their DNS zone instead of needing continuous write access to the User's DNS.

-Importantly, the CNAME record target also contains a random token issued by the Intermediary to the User (preferably over a secure channel) which proves to the Intermediary that example.com is controlled by the User.
-The Intermediary must keep an association of Users and domain names to the associated Intermediary-random-tokens.
+Importantly, the CNAME record target also contains a Unique Token issued by the Intermediary to the User (preferably over a secure channel) which proves to the Intermediary that example.com is controlled by the User.
+The Intermediary must keep an association of Users and domain names to the associated Intermediary-Unique-Tokens.
 Without a linkage validated by the Intermediary during provisioning and renewal there is the risk that an attacker could leverage a "dangling CNAME" to perform a "subdomain takeover" attack ({{SUBDOMAIN-TAKEOVER}}).

 When a User stops using the Intermediary they should remove the domain control validation CNAME in addition to any other records they have associated with the Intermediary.